-The investigator will contact the vulnerable person or their guardian or “person responsible”, where appropriate, when the vulnerable person is:
+The investigator will contact the vulnerable person and their guardian or ‘person responsible’, where appropriate, when the vulnerable person is:

 The investigator will:

-The Diocese is bound to inquire into any allegation of diocesan worker misconduct towards a vulnerable person.
-But the vulnerable person, whether they are the alleged victim or a potential witness in the investigation, is free to choose if they participate in the inquiry.
-If the vulnerable person chooses not to participate in the investigation, they will be asked to put their decision in writing to the investigator.
-The choice not to participate in an investigation may adversely affect the inquiry.
+The Diocese will inquire into any allegation of a diocesan worker’s misconduct towards a vulnerable person.
+But the vulnerable person, whether they are the complainant (alleged victim) or a potential witness in the inquiry, is free to choose if they participate or not.
+If the vulnerable person chooses not to participate in the inquiry, they will be asked to put their decision in writing to the investigator.
+The vulnerable person will be informed that their choice not to participate in an administrative inquiry may adversely affect the inquiry.

-Where the vulnerable person is able to give informed consent, the interview will be audio recorded.
-The audio recording will be transcribed into a written record of interview, a copy of which will be posted to the vulnerable person or guardian or responsible person (where more appropriate).
+With the consent of the vulnerable person, the interview will be audio recorded.
+The audio recording will be transcribed into a written record of interview, a copy of which will be provided to the vulnerable person and guardian or responsible person (where appropriate).
 If the written word poses challenges for the vulnerable person, the investigator will explore reasonable adjustments.
-The vulnerable person, guardian or responsible person has an opportunity to review the record of interview and submit any corrections, clarifications and further written comments they believe appropriate.
+The vulnerable person, guardian or responsible person will be given all reasonable opportunity to review the record of interview and submit any corrections, clarifications and further written comments they believe appropriate.
 The vulnerable person is asked to sign the record of interview before sending it back to OoSG.
 In absence of a response, the OoSG investigator will take the record of interview to be accurate.

-Investigations may be relatively straightforward and resolved within a few weeks; other investigations extend over months, sometimes years.
-Some of the more serious investigations involve statutory authorities conducting their own inquiries.
+Administrative inquiries may be relatively straightforward and resolved within a few weeks; other inquiries extend over months, sometimes years.
+Some of the more serious inquiries involve statutory authorities conducting their own inquiries.
 Statutory authorities’ inquiries take precedence — Police inquiries are paramount, then other statutory authorities.

-The vulnerable person who is the alleged victim and, where appropriate, the person’s guardian or responsible person, are given particular consideration during an investigation including:
+The vulnerable person who is the alleged victim and, where appropriate, the person’s guardian or responsible person, are given particular consideration during an administrative inquiry including:

 The term “findings” describes whether there is sufficient evidence to establish a particular allegation occurred — a “sustained” finding.
 If there is insufficient evidence, the finding is “not sustained”.

 The term “outcomes” describes key decisions the diocesan leadership makes when one or more allegation in an investigation is “sustained”.
-Outcomes can relate to the diocesan worker investigated, and operational or systemic issues.
+Outcomes can relate to the respondent and operational or systemic issues.

-Once an investigator has interviewed a witness and their evidence has been finalised, the role of the vulnerable person witness in the investigation is complete.
-The vulnerable person will be advised when the investigation has been completed, but they will not be given information in relation to findings or outcomes.
+As a witness, once an investigator has interviewed the vulnerable person and their evidence has been finalised, their role in the administrative inquiry is complete.
+The vulnerable person will be advised when the inquiry has been completed, but they will not be given information in relation to findings or outcomes.

-The Diocese is committed to promoting safety, wellbeing and respect for vulnerable persons.
+The Diocese is committed to promoting the safety, wellbeing and respect of vulnerable persons.

 Counselling can be made available if the process makes the vulnerable person anxious or distressed.
-Reasonable costs will be borne by OoSG.
+The OoSG will meet the reasonable costs for such counselling

-Any allegation a diocesan worker is targeting or discriminating against a vulnerable person because they reported allegations of misconduct or because of their participation in an investigation is taken very seriously, and OoSG will investigate.
-If it is established a diocesan worker has been a party to such discrimination, they are at risk of serious disciplinary action.
+Any allegation a diocesan worker is targeting or discriminating against a vulnerable person because they reported allegations of misconduct or because of their participation in an administrative inquiry is taken very seriously, and the OoSG will investigate the complaint.

-The diocesan worker under investigation has the right to know who he or she is alleged to have abused.
-However, if a vulnerable person is a witness in an investigation and has reasonable grounds for fear or concern for their future wellbeing — should it become known they gave evidence — OoSG will protect their identity.
-OoSG will reveal the vulnerable person’s identity if legally compelled to do so.
+The respondent (the diocesan worker subject of allegation) has the right to know who he or she is alleged to have abused.
+However, if a vulnerable person is a witness in an inquiry and has reasonable grounds for fear or concern for their future wellbeing — should it become known they gave evidence — the OoSG will protect their identity.
+The OoSG will reveal the vulnerable person’s identity if legally compelled to do so.